Torres-ssf/shortster-api/README.md

 This project is a RESTful API with the functionality to create URL Shortsters, a short code to replace URL long links.

+## Features

+1. Shortster can be created, providing or not a custom code.

+2. Created shortster can be accessed by their code, in order to receive the URL.

+3. Shortster stats can be accessed to receive friendly formatted data related to the shortster.

+4. Users can sign-up within the server.

+5. Users can create sessions to receive an authorization token.

+#### Future features (soon)

+1. Logged users are going to be able to access a list with their own shortsters.

+2. Logged users are going to be able to update their own info.

+3. Logged users are going to be able to customize their created shortster codes.

+4. Logged users are going to be able to delete their own shortster code.

 ### Built With

 The project was built using the following languages stacks: